Geek Girls: Moving Up In Technology

 A Kenyan woman named Judith Owigar is the president of a group of geek girls who call themselves the Akirachix.
 Akira is the Japanese word for energetic and intelligent, which is exactly what these ladies are.
 In a country where there is still major gender inequality and little IT in the first place, Judith and her Akirachix are super heroes in the Kenyan tech industry.
 One of Judith’s close friends and fellow Akirachix, Susan Oguya, is busy solving problems for Kenyan farmers with her app creation and programming skills.
 After graduating University with an IT degree, Susan created, programmed and marketed an app that allows farmers to check the prices of their crops via text message, skipping the usually corrupt middleman.
 Now, at age 25, Susan has a company called M-Farm, a staff of 18, and over 7,000 African farmers use her app to help with crop pricing.

 Susan’s app is not the only one to be created by a Kenyan woman.
 Incredibly enough, these geek girls seem to have successfully carved out their portion of the Kenyan tech niche and have released apps that are not only making these ladies successful entrepreneurs but also solving problems for their communities.
-They have created apps that bring math and reading tools to village schools via smartphone, an app that allows Kenyans without a home computer to do their online shopping on their cell phone and even an insurance product that measures rainfall at Kenyan cellphone towers and automatically sends money to farmers who are experiencing drought.
+They have created apps that bring math and reading tools to village schools via smartphone, an app that allows Kenyans without a home computer to do their online shopping on their cell phone and even buy car insurance that measures rainfall at Kenyan cellphone towers and automatically sends money to farmers who are experiencing drought.
 How awesome is that?

 Here in America, where geek culture is already established as a predominantly male circle, women have a harder time breaking into the tech industry and being taken seriously.
 While it may be difficult, it is most certainly not impossible and Yahoo!
 CEO Marissa Mayer is a fantastic example.
 Holding a M.S. in computer science and an honorary doctorate for her work in the field of search engine technology, Marissa became employee number 20 and the first female engineer ever at Google back in 1999.
 As of 2012, Marissa became the youngest CEO of a Fortune 500 company when she accepted her position as president at Yahoo.
 Marissa is one of the few geek girls who has claimed her rightful place in the American tech industry and has everything to show for it.